ipepe/blog.ipepe.pl/_posts/2020/10-october/2020-10-16-thermalpading-my-2015-2-2-ghz-macbook-pro.md

+---
+categories: apple
-# Thermalpading my 2015 2,2GHz Macbook Pro
+title: Thermalpading my 2015 2,2GHz Macbook Pro
+image: '/assets/2020/10/Ruby_on_Rails_structure_pyramid_architecture.png'
+---

 Results are not promising.
-Overal chasis temperature increased on the bottom cover and that is highly unpleasant.
+Overall chasis temperature increased on the bottom cover and that is highly unpleasant.
 CPU Temperature at stress didn't lower that much (to 78°C from 81°C), barely anything in my opinion.

 https://browser.geekbench.com/v5/cpu/compare/4169173?baseline=4202839